Institutionalization of children with disabilities in Russia: Current situation

 In 1993, the Russian constitution incorporated articles that included protection for children.
-The implementation of these articles were to be secured through various regulations, as well as the Federal Law on Basic Guarantees of the Rights of the Child, which was initiated on July 21, 1998, and incorporates the principles outlined in the Convention on the Rights of the Child.
+The implementation of these articles were to be secured through various regulations, as well as the Federal Law on Basic Guarantees of the Rights of the Child, which was initiated on 21 July 1998, and incorporates the principles outlined in the Convention on the Rights of the Child.
 Despite these laws, services in Russia for children with disabilities reflect the attitudes established during the Soviet Era, as parents report that they are still encouraged to leave their children to institutional care.
 Recently, more families have ignored this advice and opt to care for their children even though some have had to follow the initial advice at a later time due to financial difficulties.
 Mothers also report facing general hostility from society when opting to take care of their children instead placing them in a government facility, and stigmas concerning disability are still prevalent in Russian society.

+As of 2013, the Russian federal law, "On Education", gave children with disabilities the right to attend general education schools alongside other children without disabilities attending the closest school to home.